Key Concept

 What is a Security Vulnerability Assessment and How Does it Work?

-Security vulnerability assessment in the software supply chain involves continuously monitoring vulnerabilities for deployed artifacts, understanding who consumes the impacted artifacts, and score the vulnerabilities’ rank by severity.
+Security vulnerability assessment (SVA) in the software supply chain involves continuously monitoring vulnerabilities for deployed artifacts, understanding who consumes the impacted artifacts, and score the vulnerabilities’ rank by severity.
 This information is needed to improve the company’s threat prevention and mitigation processes.

 Why Is a Security Vulnerability Assessment Important?